DXtreMM/DXtreMM_TSF/README.md

 # DXtreMM_TSF

-Repository for paper, "Deep Extreme Mixture Model for Time series forecasting"
+Repository for paper, **"Deep Extreme Mixture Model for Time series forecasting"** CIKM conference, 2022 [[paper]](\href:https://dl.acm.org/doi/10.1145/3511808.3557282)

-This provides implementation of VD-AE classifier model and forecaster modules
+This model combines two modules:

+    1) Variation Disentangled Autoencoder based classifier
+    2) GPD based and Normal Forecaster modules

-VD-AE classifier is the extension of work titled "Variational Disentanglement for Rare Event Modeling".
+**VD-AE classifier** is the extension of work titled "Variational Disentanglement for Rare Event Modeling".
 GPD prior is extended for left extremes.

-The complete implemetation is given in VD_AE_classifer folder
+The complete implemetation of classifier modules is given in VD_AE_classifer folder

-training the classifier model can be done by executing
+Training the classifier model can be done by executing

 python train_VIE_multi_simulationDL_cv.py

 Anomaly detection results are saved in same folder

-Forecaster modules training and inference implementaion is given in extreme_gpd folder
+**Forecaster modules** training and inference implementaion is given in extreme_gpd folder

 extreme_gpd_3cls.ipynb invokes training function and infers predicton of unseen data

+Step by step procedure for working with code is as follows:

 -----------------------
 1. install pytorch (you can follow instructions from [here](https://pytorch.org/get-started/locally/)